 What we say

 The Old Course at St Andrews is the Home of Golf and consistently one of the highest-ranking courses in our revered Golf World Top 100 rankings.
-Chris Bertram explains why.
+Chris Bertram explains why it is the best golf course in Scotland.

 It is difficult not to slide into cliché when writing about the Old Course.